joshio1/joshio1.github.io/_posts/2023-11-02-basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud.md

 ```

-- Since our container is healthy and all the steps have successfully completed, we can navigate to the  URL of our server and see if it is up.
-Go to: `<SERVER_IP>/up` and we should see a green screen like this:
+- Once the container is healthy and all steps complete successfully, verify the deployment by visiting `<SERVER_IP>/up` in your browser.
+You should see a green health check screen.

 ![](/assets/images/2023/11/image-3-1024x541.png)

-- If there are any errors during `kamal setup` command or this green is not visible, please refer to the `Important Points` section below for more information.
+- If you encounter errors during `kamal setup` or don't see the green screen, refer to the Important Points section below.

-## Next Part: Add Postgres to your Rails application
+## Next Part: Add Postgres to Your Rails Application

-- So far we have only deployed a basic Rails application with SQLite.
-In Part 2 of this series, we will deploy a Rails application backed by Postgres.
+So far, we've deployed a basic Rails application with SQLite.
+In Part 2 of this series, we'll deploy a Rails application backed by Postgres.

-- <a href="/posts/add-postgres-on-rails-application-deplyed-using-kamal/">Click HERE to go to the next part in this Kamal series</a>
+<a href="/posts/add-postgres-on-rails-application-deplyed-using-kamal/">Continue to Part 2</a>

 **NOTE**: